Skip to content

 Last updated

-Use the seo options to control the contents of your project's HTML <head> element and llms.txt file generation.
+Use the seo options to control the contents of your project's HTML <head> element, llms.txt file generation, and search engine optimization features like sitemaps and indexing control.
 You can override seo options, except llmstxt, in the front matter of Markdown and React pages.

 The seo option also supports page-level configuration using front matter.